trans-travel/trans-travel/us/al.md

 ## Jails / Prisons

- * Trans women would typically be housed with men
+ * Trans women would typically be housed with men.
  * Trans men would typically be housed with women
  * Nonbinary people would typically be housed according to sex assigned at birth
+ * If SB79 is signed by the governor (it is not signed as of Feb 20, 2025), it would likely require housing according to sex assigned at birth.

 ## Legal Definition of Sex